chrislim2888/IP2Location-Python/README.md

 # Requirements

-1. Python 2.2 and above
+1. Python 2.2 and above for version below than 8.7.0.
+2. Python 3.4 and above for version 8.7.0 and above.

 # Installation